 12. Emilia Staugaard

 This Copenhagen-based fashion photographer keeps her portfolio minimal, with a homepage that shows off a selection of work highlights and a sidebar gallery sharing specific categories of work.
-Staugaard has worked with Elle Denmark, Pansy Magazine, and Boys By Girls.
+Staugaard has worked with Elle Denmark, Pansy Magazine, and Boys By Girls, and displays easy-to-read captions below each photo so clients can get a feel for her varied style.

 13. Anthony Deeying